No booking fees on the app

 Cambridge to Nottingham train travel guide

-The train journey from Cambridge to Nottingham combines efficiency with pleasure, featuring beautiful scenery and comfort.
-With frequent departures from Cambridge, you can get to Nottingham in just 2h 5m, making it an ideal and convenient choice for travelling between them.
+Travelling by train from Cambridge to Nottingham is efficient and offers a scenic and comfortable experience.
+With frequent departures from Cambridge, you can reach Nottingham in just 2h 5m, making it one of the fastest and most convenient ways to travel between these two places.

 Planning and booking